Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Day 1.
 Arrive at JRO – Arusha.

-Arrival at Kilimanjaro airport, After clearing customs and immigration formalities, you will be met by our representative and transferred to Arusha.
+Arrival for a Tanzania trip, meet and greet at Kilimanjaro airport, After clearing customs and immigration formalities, you will be met by our representative and transferred to Arusha.
 Overnight on Bed & Breakfast at Arusha Coffee Lodge / Similar.

 Day 2.
 Tarangire National Park.